allenfrostline/Parallel-Job-AI/chat.md

 3. `inventory.py`: the inventory problem

 2 and 3 are using the general model written in 1.
 I hope I'm not missing anything important -- at least the optimal policy for the frozen lake problem seems pretty good.

+---

+Aug.
+13, Yang

+Hi.
+It's been long time since our last update, and I know you must be very busy.
+In the past few weeks I've been focusing on the algorithm I wrote in the `models` file and tuning the parameters.
+Apart from that, I've read a bunch of papers (picked some in the `papers` file) and also found a great blog which tell you how to write a deep Q network and its extensions like double Q and apprentice-Q, step by step.
+The model now we have in the `qlearning.py` is still the tabular one, learning slowly when the action and state spaces are huge.
+I'm just a step or two before I can change it into a deep Q one with neural networks simplifying and functionizing the Q (from a table to a function).
+However, I have to pause here as I'm faced with my GRE exam on August 25, which is crucial to my graduate school application.
+In the following 10 days I'll be only reviewing for the exam.
+Just like once you predicted: it's quite possible that I'll have to make it the bachelor thesis.

+Also, I've drawn a list of programs I would apply for later this year, and I wish you can give me some comments on it, as some may be too difficult for me and some deviating from my career path.
+For each program I'm supposed to submit 3 reference letters but the number of professors who would write me this letter is limited, so I have to narrow the range.
+It would be really nice if you would do me this favor, and I'll send you my list right away.

+Best.